CoFly-Project/Problematic-Areas-Detection/README.md

 <!-- This module detects problematic areas of a field and extracts their location based on a given vegetation index of the examined field region.
 As problematic are considered areas with lowest index values. -->

 The main objective of this module is to detect problematic areas of a field and extract their geolocation based on the extracted vegetation indices of the [```Vegetation Indices```](https://github.com/CoFly-Project/Vegetation-Indices) module.
-As problematic are considered areas with lowest index values and they are displayed with red color in VI maps.
+As problematic are considered areas with the lowest index values and they are displayed with red color in VI maps.

 The results of the ```Problematic Areas Detection``` module are ```*.png``` and  ```*.json``` files (one for each vegetation index).
 The ```*.png``` files display the points of interest based on VI maps and the ```*.json``` files contain all the necessary information about the __*geolocation*__  of these points and the __*name of the nearest captured image*__ of the UAV.